MoazTahir/Machine-Learning/Supervised Learning/Time Series Forcasting/SARIMA/README.md

 - **Strengths:** Combines transparency with seasonal awareness, requires modest data, and integrates seamlessly with classical diagnostics.
 - **Limitations:** Parameter search can be expensive; complex seasonality (multiple periods) may require SARIMAX or TBATS; assumes seasonality is stable through time.

+### Diagnostics That Matter

+- Inspect seasonal and non-seasonal ACF/PACF plots to justify order choices.
+- Validate residuals with Ljung–Box tests and ensure seasonal autocorrelation has been removed.
+- Compare AIC/BIC across competing seasonal orders to balance fit and complexity.

 ---

 ## Dataset